-Approximately 10 cubic yards of soil would be excavated, redistributed, and compacted to form the new two percent slope driveway.
-Paving the new driveway would require approximately four cubic yards of asphalt concrete and four cubic yards of Class II aggregate road base.
-The new concrete driveway approach would require approximately 1.5 cubic yards of cement concrete.
+Approximately 10 cubic yards of soil would be excavated, redistributed, and compacted to form the new 2 percent driveways.
+Paving the new driveway would require approximately 4 cubic yards of asphalt concrete and 4 cubic yards of Class II aggregate road base.
+The new concrete driveway approach would require approximately 1.5 cubic yards of Portland cement concrete.
 Each gatepost footing would require approximately 0.3 cubic yard of concrete.
 A total of 640 square feet of new ground disturbance would result from construction of the driveway.
 Construction of the new driveway would require a permit from the City of Palms Springs.